Non-stationary Online Learning with Memory and Non-stochastic Control: Omitted Details for Section (Non-stochastic Control)

 \subsection{Proof of Theorem~\ref{thm:main-result-control}}

-To prove the dynamic policy regret of online non-stochastic control (Theorem~\ref{thm:main-result-control}), we will first present theoretical analysis of the reduction to OCO with memory in Section~\ref{sec:appendix-proof-reduction}, then give the dynamic regret analysis over the $\M$-space in Section~\ref{sec:appendix-proof-regret}, and finally present the overall proof of Theorem~\ref{thm:main-result-control} in Section~\ref{sec:appendix-proof-final}.
+To prove the dynamic policy regret of online non-stochastic control (Theorem~\ref{thm:main-result-control}), we will first present theoretical analysis of the reduction to OCO with memory in Appendix~\ref{sec:appendix-proof-reduction}, then give the dynamic regret analysis over the $\M$-space in Appendix~\ref{sec:appendix-proof-Reg}, and finally present the overall proof of Theorem~\ref{thm:main-result-control} in Appendix~\ref{sec:appendix-proof-final}.